fiatjaf/awesome-jq/README.md

 _Apps using **jq** in the wild_.

+* [jqmd](https://github.com/bashup/jqmd) &ndash; A "literate devops" tool that allows embedding jq code, shell scripts, YAML, and JSON in a markdown document and making it executable.
+(A bit like R markdown or IPython notebooks, except with shell/jq/YAML/JSON, and as a CLI scripting tool rather than a GUI.)
 * [sc](https://github.com/annacrombie/sc) &ndash; A lightweight [SoundCloud](https://soundcloud.com/) client, with a composable api, powered by **jq**.
 * [jc](https://github.com/kellyjonbrazil/jc) &ndash; CLI tool that converts the output of popular command-line programs and filetypes to JSON so they can be piped to **jq**.
 * [@incomingnotificationbot](https://t.me/incomingnotificationbot) &ndash; A [Telegram](https://telegram.org/) bot that gives you HTTP endpoints and notifies you when a webhook arrives, filtering and formatting content with **jq**.